mondo-mob/gae-js/packages/gae-js-core/README.md

 * Project naming.
 For configuration to work correctly the gcp projects must be named with a suffix of the environment they represent. e.g. `my-project-dev` implies this is the "dev" environment and configuration will be loaded from the dev.json config file.
-* To help the library know what environment it is executing in you must define an environment variable called GAEJS_ENVIRONMENT. e.g. for appengine in your `app.yaml` file:
+* To help the library know what runtime environment it is executing in you must define an environment variable called GAEJS_ENVIRONMENT. e.g. for appengine in your `app.yaml` file:
     ```yaml
     env_variables: